dotnet/EntityFramework.Docs/docs/miscellaneous/testing.rst

 Add a constructor for testing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The simplest way to enable testing with the InMemory provider is to modify your context to expose a constructor that accepts an ``IServiceProvider`` and ``DbContextOptions<TContext>``.
+The simplest way to enable testing with the InMemory provider is to modify your context to expose a constructor that accepts a ``DbContextOptions<TContext>``.

 .. literalinclude:: testing/sample/BusinessLogic/BloggingContext.cs
         :language: csharp